Drupal is a registered trademark of Dries Buytaert

 • Core modules: Media, File

 Production setups should run queue workers (cron/Drush), ensure writable output storage, and monitor queue/system health.
+The status report shows whether FFmpeg/FFprobe are reachable and which version is in use.

-Whisper setup (optional, for ffmpeg_media_whisper)
+Whisper setup (optional)

 Install whisper.cpp and whisper-cli: